Help Your Child Improve Composition Writing at Home

 5. Explore different writing styles

 A rich vocabulary is essential for good writing.
-As we like to say, big words are not always the right words.
-What matters more is using the right words in the right context.
+As we like to say, big words are only sometimes the right words.
+What matters more is using the right words in the proper context.
 An effective composition is based on aptly chosen words that capture the reader’s attention and evoke the desired effect.

-As a matter of exercise, try asking your child to replace ‘very easy’ with as many equivalent words, phrases or expressions as he or she can.
+As a matter of exercise, try asking your child to replace ‘very easy’ with as many equivalent words, phrases or expressions as possible.

 Introduce your child to new words and figurative language (including metaphors, idioms, similes, etc) regularly and encourage your child to use them in their writing.

-Ensure that your child keeps a vocabulary journal where they can jot down interesting words they come across and their meanings.
+Please ensure that your child keeps a vocabulary journal where they can jot down interesting words and their meanings.

 Help Your Child Achieve Better Results With Joyous Learning Now!

-At Joyous Learning, our team of nurturing and passionate educators offers personalised composition writing tuition lessons to help your child improve their written communication as well as critical thinking skills.
+At Joyous Learning, our team of nurturing and passionate educators offers personalised composition writing tuition lessons to help your child improve their written communication and critical thinking skills.
+These writing skills are taught in both the English and The Thinking Writer classes.

-We do this by designing the conditions for joyous learning with a focus on holistic constructive engagement, from our curricula down to class size.
+We do this by designing the conditions for joyous learning, focusing on holistic constructive engagement in everything from our curricula to class size.

 For example, our classes are limited to a maximum of 9 students to ensure each student receives the guidance they need to develop and flourish.

-This ensures a conducive and positive classroom environment that fosters not just academic growth but also captures young minds.
-Our objective is to cultivate their interest and understanding in each subject rather than relying on just rote memorisation.
+This ensures a conducive and positive classroom environment that fosters academic growth and captures young minds.
+We aim to cultivate their interest and understanding in each subject rather than relying on rote memorisation.

-Furthermore, given how hectic life can be for Singaporean parents, we also provide online classes for a more convenient and effective way to accommodate both you and your child!
+Furthermore, given how hectic life can be for Singaporean parents, we also offer online classes, a more convenient and effective way to accommodate you and your child!

-From primary to secondary school, our goal remains unwavering: to provide quality education that inspires and empowers.
+Our goal remains unwavering from primary to secondary school: to provide a quality education that inspires and empowers.

 Experience the joy of learning with a FREE trial class today!